AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

-Thus, the effect of class `std::reference_wrapper` is to be able to use a reference as a “first class object”,
+Thus, the effect of class `std::reference_wrapper` is to be able to use a reference as a "first class object",
 which you can copy and therefore pass by value to function templates.
 You can also use it in classes, for example, to hold references to objects in containers.